adoolaeghe/Love-Block/README.md

 I would like to be able to create a request for their hand in marriage.

 As a user,
+So that I can consider whether I am sure that I wish to go ahead, I would like to be able to choose between yes and no.

+As a user,
 So that I can celebrate the marriage with the blockchain community, I would like to see a confirmation of my marriage.

-As a user,
-So that I choose between two options,
-I would like to be able to choose between yes and no.

 As a user,
 So that I can show evidence of my marriage,